Global smooth solutions to 2D semilinear wave equations with large data: Global existence inside the outermost outgoing cone

 For any smooth function $f(t,x)$, we define its $L^2$ norm on $\mathcal H_\tau$ as

 and the natural energy and conformal energy are defined as

 where $\p_\perp=\p_t+\f{x^i}{t+1}\p_i$ and $K=\tau\bar\p_\tau+2y^i\bar\p_i$.

 The energy estimates for wave equations on hyperboloids are now well-known; see for instance \cite[eqn.
 (7.6.8)]{Hormander}.
-But different from the small data and compact supported problems considered before, here we have non-zero data on the boundary $C_\dl$, so we also provide a detailed proof for completeness. \begin{lemma} Suppose that $\vp$ is any number of derivatives to some $\phi^I$ with respect to $Z\in\{\p_{\al},S,H_i,\O\}$, then we have the following. \begin{itemize} \item Natural energy estimates.
+But different from the small data and compact supported problems considered before, here we have non-zero data on the boundary $C_\dl$, so we also provide a detailed proof for completeness. \begin{lemma} Suppose that $\vp=\tilde\Gamma^k\O^l\phi^I$ with $\tilde\Gamma\in\{\p_{\al},S,H_1,H_2\}$, then we have the following. \begin{itemize} \item Natural energy estimates.

 \item Conformal energy estimates.

 \item $L^2$-type estimates.

 \end{itemize}